tfsjohan/cv/README.md

 I solve problems using technology.

 My entire life, I have been deeply engaged in the world of programming.
 The ability to identify a problem and envision a more efficient solution through software has always captivated me.
-When I was about 10 years old, my older sisters boyfriend showed my Basic and then I knew what I wanted to work with the rest of my life.
+When I was about 10 years old, my older sisters boyfriend showed me GW Basic in MS Dos and then I knew what I wanted to work with the rest of my life.

 I began my professional career in 1997 at a prominent web development agency in Sweden, where I immersed myself in web and app development.
 Since then, I have gained extensive experience working in diverse environments, including larger agencies, small companies, co-owned ventures, and as a self-employed professional.
 In recent years, I have had the privilege of serving as a Cloud Solution Architect with a focus on App Innovation and Sustainability at Microsoft.
 Despite my professional commitments, I continue to maintain and contribute to projects and applications through my own company.